Thailand's Next Top Model: Special episode

 This episode was reunion and talk show of contestants.
 Sanl Itthisukkhanan was moderator this show.
-Ann can't go to the reunion because she had a mission in "Miss Thailand World 2005" contest at Si Racha, but she had connected in a VTR live from her to greet all the contestants.
+Ann can't go to the reunion because she had a mission in the Miss Thailand World 2005 pageant at Si Racha, but she had connected in a VTR live from her to greet all the contestants.
 And then, the show had been cut when Sonia Couling announced the winner in episode 13.
 You was the winner.